arv-sajeev/competitive_coding/greedy_algorithms/greedy.md

 optimal solution.

 * select the next possible event that ends as early as possible
-* assume we choose an event that ends later then the number of event we can choose will be <= events we could have chosen with out strategy
+* assume we choose an event that ends later then the number of event we can choose will be <= events we could have chosen with our strategy